Best sea sickness tablets

 - Closing your eyes and taking deep breaths – deep breaths can assist in feelings of calm, and breathing in fresh, cold air can help settle the dizziness often associated with seasickness.

-- Drink water – sipping small amounts of water throughout the journey can help settle your stomach and prevent dehydration which may lead to unwanted headaches.
+- Drinking water – sipping small amounts of water throughout the journey can help settle your stomach and prevent dehydration which may lead to unwanted headaches.

 Why do people get seasick?